Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Nyst om-type preconditioner

 \textbf{Uniform sampling} The simplest approach is to draw a random sample of columns~\cite{Williams_nystromkernel, kumar2009sampling, Bach13_lowrank, cohen2015uniform}.
-This approach is computationally inexpensive and agnostic to the spectral properties of the kernel matrix.
-It provides a baseline for our study.
+This strategy is computationally inexpensive, but it essentially ignores the spectral properties of the kernel matrix and will therefore serve as a baseline in our study.

-\textbf{Leverage scores} Not all columns contribute equally to the composition of the kernel matrix.
-A random sample of inducing columns does therefore not necessarily provide a good approximation for the column space spanned by the kernel matrix.
-To get a better representation, leverage scores can be used to measure how uniformly information is distributed among all columns~\cite{gittens2013revisiting,ipsen2014sensitivity, musco2017recursive, wang2013improving}.
-Columns that are strongly correlated with many others, get assigned a low leverage score, while linearly independent columns mostly represent themselves and yield large leverage scores.
+\textbf{Leverage score sampling} Not all columns contribute equally to the composition of the kernel matrix.
+To get a good approximation of the column space spanned by the kernel matrix, leverage scores can be used to measure how uniformly information is distributed among all columns~\cite{gittens2013revisiting,ipsen2014sensitivity, musco2017recursive, wang2013improving}.
+Columns that are strongly correlated, get assigned a low leverage score, while linearly independent columns mostly represent themselves and yield large leverage scores.
 Sampling according to leverage scores thus gives a higher chance of recovering a more representative set of inducing columns for the kernel matrix spectrum~\cite{braun2008relevant, alaoui2015fast}, although linear independence is not guaranteed.

 In our ridge regression setting, it is appropriate to consider \emph{ridge leverage scores} $\tau_i\big(K\big) = \left(K\left(K + \lambda I_n \right)^{-1}\right)_{ii}$~\cite{alaoui2015fast, mccurdy2018ridge}, which use a diagonal regularization parameter $\lambda$ to diminish small components of the kernel spectrum.
 Here, each kernel column is projected onto the regularized kernel to determine its overlap with the columns of the regularized kernel matrix.
-To make the computation economical, we need to approximate the ridge leverage scores in practise and follow refs.~\cite{alaoui2015fast, chmiela2022iterativesgdml} here.
+Since, evaluating this expression incurs the same computational cost as the original linear system, approximations are needed to make this computation feasible in practice~\cite{alaoui2015fast, chmiela2022iterativesgdml}.